OmarBaqazi/dockerTraning/Day1/Day1Exercise.md

     $ docker run nginx
     ```

-To run it in the bakcround
+To run it in the bakcround.
     ```
     $ docker run -d nginx
     ```

-To see the logs
+To see the logs .
     ```
     $ docker logs container_Id
     $ docker logs -f container_Id